SourceGeneration/Blazor/README.md

 ## Comparison with Fluxor

-- Blux is based on Source Generator, it's faster and `AOTable`
+- Blux is based on `Source Generator`, it's faster and `AOTable`
-- Blux is not an implementation of Redux, it's simpler and easier to use.
+- Blux is not an implementation of `Redux`, it's simpler and easier to use.
+- Blux supports `ChangeScope`, it will be minimize calls to StateHasChanged as much as possible
 - Blux supports `Reactive(Rx)`, it's more flexible.
-- Blux supports ChangeScope, it will be minimize calls to StateHasChanged as much as possible